hbs-rcs/large_data_in_R/index.md

 Recall that **I want to know how many Lyft rides were taken in New York City during 2020**.
 Part of the problem with our first attempt is that CSV files do not make it easy to quickly read subsets or select columns.
-In this section we’ll spend some time articulating
+In this section we’ll spend some time identifying strategies for working with large data and identify some tools that make it easy to implement those strategies.

 ### Use a fast binary data storage format that enables reading data subsets